Diversity & Discrimination

 The Royal Free Hospitals first ‘lucky 13’ (as christened by the press) with Dr Stanley Shaldon.

-Another important diversity among those with ESRD emerged as facilities for dialysis grew.
-In urban areas with growing black and minority ethnic populations, those of non-White heritage seemed to be overrepresented among dialysis patients, and this was confirmed by epidemiological findings in the 1990s,the first coming from Leicester & Hammersmith studying the large South Asian populations they served[1] [2].
+Another important diversity among those with ESRD emerged As facilities for dialysis grew.
+In urban areas with growing black and minority ethnic populations, those of non-white heritage seemed to be overrepresented among dialysis patients.
+This was confirmed by epidemiological findings in the 1990s, the first coming from Leicester & Hammersmith studying the large South Asian populations they served [1] [2].
 ESRD proved to be 3-4 times more common in South Asians than in Whites, an increased risk exaggerated further among this with diabetic kidney disease; there were similar increases in African-Caribbean populations.
-Despite a substantial research effort, there is so far no clarity the relative contributions of genetics and environment (including fetal environment) to explain this difference, and the extent to which increased ESRD risk in different ethnicities is a reflection of socio-economic disadvantage.
-The state of knowledge in in the late 1990s was well described in a position paper written for NKRF by Liz Lightstone in 2000 (Preventing kidney disease: the ethnic challenge.
-IBSN/ISSN 1–904227–00–7.
-2001).
+Despite a substantial research effort, there is still (2024) incomplete understanding of the relative contributions of genetics and environment (including fetal environment) to explain this difference, and the extent to which increased ESRD risk in different ethnicities is a reflection of socio-economic disadvantage.
+The state of knowledge in in the late 1990s was well described in a position paper written for National Kidney Research fund (NKRF) by Liz Lightstone in 2000 [3].

-As more and more non-White populations in the UK and around the world are found to have a higher prevalence of ERSD, it is probably time to reframe the research question from a more global perspective: ‘Why is it that those of White European heritage are relatively protected from ESRD?’
+As more and more non-white populations in the UK and around the world are found to have a higher prevalence of ERSD, it is probably time to reframe the research question from a more global perspective: ‘Why are those of White North European heritage relatively protected from ESRD?’

 In many ethnicities an important expression of diversity is the cultural distinctiveness which influences heavily attitudes and expectations about chronic health problems and their care.
 For example expectations about the suitability of non-dialysis care, about dialysis withdrawal, and about the practicalities of end of life care at home.